The Life of Contemplation

 "There are two things that most define the soul: movement in respect of place and thinking (νοεῖν), being sensible (φρονεῖν), and perceiving (αἰσθάνεσθαι).
 Thinking and being sensible are regarded as a kind of perception (for in both the soul discriminates (κρίνει) and is cognizant (γνωρίζει) of something).
 Indeed the ancients go so far as to say that being sensible and perceiving are the same. ...
 But it is apparent that being sensible and perceiving is not the same, for perception is present in all the animals but only some are sensible.
 Further, perceiving is distinct from thinking.
 In thinking we find right and wrong.
 We find right in being sensible, knowledge (ἐπιστήμη), true belief (δόξα ἀληθής), and we find wrong in their opposites.
 But perception of the special objects of the senses is always true, and is found in all animals, and while it is possible to think falsely, thinking is found only where there is reason (λόγος)" (On the Soul III.3.427a17).
 Aristotle is part of the philosophical tradition going back to Parmenides (middle of the 6th century BCE to middle of the 5th century BCE), in which there is a distinction between "reason" and "experience."
 This distinction first appears in an indeterminate form.
-Parmenides gives an example of reason.
-He argues that nothing comes into or goes out of existence.
-In addition, Parmenides associates experience with perception broadly speaking.
-He does not set out the distinction any more precisely, but the way he champions reason over experience in connection with what exists was influential in the subsequent philosophical tradition.
+Parmenides gives an example of reason: the argument that nothing comes into or goes out of existence.
+In addition, although he associates experience with perception, he does not say what cognition experience is.
+Despite this lack of precision, his distinction between reason and experience in connection with what exists was influential in the subsequent philosophical tradition.
 In this tradition, reason rather than experience is the correct form of cognition for understanding things.
 Later, under the influence of Socrates and Plato and also Aristotle, it became part of this tradition that reason is a form of cognition that that makes human beings into the distinctive kind of being they are.

 Aristotle divides the part of the soul with reason divides into two parts.
 The first is the ἐπιστημονικὸν, the part capable or suited to ἐπιστήμη.
 The traditional translation of ἐπιστήμη in this context is 'knowledge,' but the English is not a perfect match for the Greek.
 For Aristotle, ἐπιστήμη grasps relations of consequence and incompatibility among universals.